How to Become a Counselor in Arizona

 The National Clinical Mental Health Counselor Exam (NCMHCE)

 The NCMHCE tests knowledge of assessment, diagnosis, counseling, psychotherapy, administration, consultation, and supervision.
-It consists of 10 clinical mental-health counseling cases and assesses clinical problem-solving ability by testing identification, analysis, and treatment.
+It consists of 11 clinical case studies and assesses clinical problem-solving ability by testing identification, analysis, and treatment.
 It is also administered by the NBCC.

 The Certified Rehabilitation Counselor (CRC) Exam

-The CRC Exam consists of 175 multiple-choice questions across 10 subjects underlying rehabilitation counseling.
+The CRC Exam consists of 175 multiple-choice questions across 12 knowledge domains underlying rehabilitation counseling.
 One portion of the exam tests knowledge regarding counseling, while the other pertains to rehabilitation and disability issues.

 LAC and LPC Licensure Fees